 Find out more about the minimum wage on the New Zealand at Work website.

-When you get paid, your employer will probably also give you a payslip (paper or electronic) which will show:
+When you get paid, your employer will probably also give you a payslip (paper or electronic) that will show:

 Paying tax